Syria crisis: US lawmakers dismiss Putin editorial

 "I almost wanted to vomit," Democratic Senator Robert Menendez told CNN.

 "I worry when someone who came up through the KGB tells us what is in our national interests and what is not," the chair of the Senate foreign relations committee said.
-"It really raises the question of how serious the Russian proposal is."'Weaken our resolve'
+"It really raises the question of how serious the Russian proposal is."

 The op-ed comes as President Barack Obama threatened strikes in Syria, accusing the Syrian regime of killing hundreds in a poison-gas attack on 21 August.